mo7amedaliEbaid/nibbles-ecommerce-food/README.md

 - **Responsive Layouts:** The UI design is responsive, adapting gracefully to various screen sizes.

+- **Notifications:** Stay informed about special offers, new arrivals, and more with our notification feature powered by Firebase Cloud Messaging.

+- **Addresses:** Easily manage your delivery addresses, making the ordering process more convenient and efficient.

 ## Directory Structure

 The project is organized into several directories: